The 50 most famous Belgians

-Here’s a list of the 30+ most internationally well-known Belgians who were born in Belgium (therefore, figures such as Pieter Bruegel the Elder or Peter Paul Rubens are not included).
+Here’s a list of the 50 most internationally well-known Belgians who were born in Belgium (therefore, figures such as Pieter Bruegel the Elder or Peter Paul Rubens are not included).
+The list is sorted by year of birth.

 Ambiorix